 - Why they reached out to your firm

 - The rest of the steps they’ll be taking in onboarding

 - Your firm’s security practices/technologies

 - Your firm’s ability to grow your clients’ business

 - Their assigned point-person, and their contact information

 Additionally, you’ll want to touch on deadlines.
 Keeping them involved in the process early helps clients feel more ownership over their part in the process.
 On top of that, a steady cadence of reminder messages helps keep your practice on their mind.

 You only have one chance to make a first impression, as the saying goes, so make sure you hit the nail on the head.
 And if you want to automate the entire process, you can do this utilizing TaxDome workflow automations.

 At the end of the day, clients want an easy, stress-free and profitable experience.
 You’ve likely already dedicated a great deal of time to serve them better, and more efficiently, which makes continued refinement the next logical step in growing a competitive accounting practice.

-TaxDome offers a flexible and intuitive accounting practice platform, featuring a client portal, customer relationship management (CRM), and world-class security, among many other options.
-Join our live daily demo with Q&A to learn more.
+TaxDome offers flexible and intuitive accounting practice management software, featuring a CPA client portal, customer relationship management (CRM), and world-class security, among many other options.